Things you may or may not know. Revelations and a few more confessions.

 20) I pursued a degree in Broadcast Journalism after the Air Force and enjoyed several years employed in television news.
 During those years we moved 9 times in 10 years, living all over the northwest.

 21) I’m not proud to say, I’ve been married four times.
 A total of 30 years of wedded bliss.
-I think I got it out of my system, but there’s that one girl with whom I’d give it another try.
+And while I think I’ve gotten it out of my system, I remain hopeful, there’s still one woman, somewhere, who waits for me.

 22) I’m the father of six children.
 Four boys and two girls.
 My relationship with some of them has been on-again, off-again, strained and painful.